 See below for more details.

-NHS staff can access a huge range of e-journal titles.
-Library Services have worked to make many titles available via NHS OpenAthens to maximise the number that are available at any time and from any computer.
-If a title is not available via OpenAthens you can request PDFs from other e-journals subscribed to by King's College London where you would normally need to use a computer in the Library.
+NHS staff can access a huge range of e-journal titles via NHS OpenAthens any time and from any computer.
+If a title is not available via OpenAthens you can request articles from other e-journals subscribed to by King's College London via the Knowledge & Library Hub or come and access them on a university network computer in the Library.

 Accessing e-journals off-campus usually requires you to log in (via NHS OpenAthens) to access full text.